data-govt-nz/rua/README.md

 ```bash
 npm run watch
 ```
-Note: on first run you may get an error.
-Wait a few seconds for it complete building the styleguide. or
+or
 ```bash
 gulp watch
 ```

-Your browser should open to `http://localhost:3000`
+Your default browser should open to `localhost:3000` or increment to the next available port.

+Note: on first run you may get an error `cannot GET /`.
+Try running `npm run build` then watch again.

 ## Build